Singer Renee Fleming has always used a vocal coach. She has won several Grammy Awards.

 (6) Please note the Minimum Fee of 2 hours:

-1. If you have a script, I charge 1.5 hours to read your script, make basic directing notes and prep your questions.
+1. If your script is over 80 pages, I charge 2 hours to read your script, make basic directing notes and prep your questions.

-4. For the Skype calls, after the first hour, I work in 30 minute increments.
-(For example: we could have a 1 hour Skype call, then leave it for a few days or weeks and then set up the last hour call.
+4. For the Skype calls, after the first hour, I work in 15 minute increments.
+(For example: we could have a 1 hour Skype call, then leave it for a few days or weeks and then set up another call.
 Or add more hours depending on what support you need.)

 (7) All payments are processed through PayPal’s secure servers.